anpingzzzz/The_Pioneers/README.md

 #### Note:
 1. O_NCE.csv.
 T_NCE.csv and P_NCE.csv are pre-computed NCEs for Shenzhen and its district using data files “issuer_task_data.csv” and “issuer_user_data” (In the data.zip file).
 2. The “task label” column in organizer_task_data.csv represents the task type extracted from task descriptions using LDA.
-a)	Label 1: Transportational Topic tasks;
+-	Label 1: Transportational Topic tasks;
-b)	Label 2: volunteering topic tasks;
+-	Label 2: volunteering topic tasks;
-c)	Label 3: Reopening Topic tasks;
+-	Label 3: Reopening Topic tasks;
-d)	Label 4: Educational topic tasks;
+-	Label 4: Educational topic tasks;
-e)	Label 5: environmental topic tasks;
+-	Label 5: environmental topic tasks;
-f)	Label 6: Covid-19 topic tasks.
+-	Label 6: Covid-19 topic tasks.
 3.	“neigborhood_1.csv” and “neighborhood_2.csv” are data for case studies.

 #### To run: